tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/propagation_setup/acceleration_models/thrust.rst

 Thrust magnitude settings can also be created trough a custom function that returns the magnitude in Newton as a function of time.

 These settings can additionally be used to first specify whether the engine is on or off.
-This can save precious CPU time by avoiding to waste CPU time computing the thrust magnitude, by first checking wether the engine is indeed turned on.
+This can save precious CPU time by avoiding to waste CPU time computing the thrust magnitude, by first checking whether the engine is indeed turned on.
 A so-called thrust reset function can also be specified, so that Tudat(Py) calls it first, before calling any of the other thrust magnitude-related functions.
 This thrust reset function can for instance be used to update all relevant aspects of the environment.